 Health Information Exchanges

-UC San Diego Health System participates in the Care Everywhere Health Information Exchange (Care Everywhere).
-Care Everywhere allows your provider to query other treatment centers that use Epic, the electronic medical record system used at UC San Diego Health System.
+UC San Diego Health participates in the Care Everywhere Health Information Exchange (Care Everywhere).
+Care Everywhere allows your provider to query other treatment centers that use Epic, the electronic medical record system used at UC San Diego Health.
 Use of Epic’s electronic medical record is very common at many hospitals and medical practices across the United States.

 Frequently Asked Questions about Health Information Exchange (HIE)